The Formation of Supermassive Black Holes from Population III.1 Seeds. I. Cosmic Formation Histories and Clustering Properties: Results

 Given the considerations of the local SMBH number density and the results shown in Figure~\ref{fig:nevol}, we again focus on the cases of $d_{\rm iso}=50$ and 100~kpc, with the latter being the preferred, fiducial case.
 For reference, at $z=10, 15, 20, 30, 40$ the angular size of the box is $21.53\arcmin$, $19.84\arcmin$, $18.93\arcmin$, $17.93\arcmin$, $17.37\arcmin$, respectively.

 To make an approximate synthetic sky map of the SMBH population (which may manifest themselves as AGN), we simply project through the entire volume of the box, adopting a constant, fixed redshift.
 This approximation ignores the finite light travel time across the thickness of the box, which means that the projection of the total source population is roughly equivalent to observing a finite redshift interval of the real universe.
 At $z=10$, 15, 20 these redshift intervals are $\Delta z=$0.28, 0.49, 0.75, respectively.
 Of course for direct comparison with AGN populations one would also need to model the duty cycle of emission and the luminosity function and spectral energy distribution properties of the accreting SMBHs.
-Such modeling requires making many uncertain assumptions and is beyond the scope of the present paper.
+Such modeling requires making many uncertain assumptions and is beyond the scope of the present paper, but will be addressed in future studies.
+More direct comparisons of the sky maps of the sources can in principle be done with other theoretical models and simulations that also aim to predict SMBH locations, along with the angular correlation function of the sources, discussed below.